Aurora-source/zero-latency/README.md

 python single_inference.py --no_anim           # skip MP4, PNG only
 ```

-Running the above, that one scene random from the available 404 scenes in the nuscenes dataset { mini or trainval , default mini } and saves:
+Running the above, that one scene random from the available 404 scenes in the nuscenes dataset { mini or trainval , default mini } , in the output its has 3 major blocks showing the ground reality {also showing if agent is static or moving } (what actually happend ) , RAW OUTPUT SHAPES and Per-Agent Matrics (ADE and FDE for predicted values for each agent) , finally caluculates the MEAN ADE and FDE then saves:

 - `visualisations/multi_agent_prediction.png` — static visualisation,
 - `visualisations/multi_agent_prediction.mp4` — animated visualisation, trajectories grow step by step (requires FFmpeg)